 Color Correcting is all about balancing out color imperfections on the skin.
 This includes dark under eye circles, redness and skin irritation from blemishes, and dull, sallow looking skin.

-Color correcting products are now available in the form of liquid concealers, cream concealer palettes, and concealing powders, and are all about helping enhance your skin’s natural beauty.
+Color correcting products are now available in the form of liquid concealers, cream concealer palettes like this amazing drugstore one, and concealing powders, and are all about helping enhance your skin’s natural beauty.
 While they can be used alone, color correcting concealers work best when used in combination with foundation and regular concealer.

 None of us have perfect skin and a lot of times traditional concealers (even when they are full coverage) don’t fully camouflage dark circles and redness.
 This is why color correcting is one of the best makeup tools out there, because it really does work in balancing out the skin for that beautiful, flawless looking finish that I think we all love and desire.

 If you struggle with redness, then green will be your new best friend.
 Acne, rosacea, eczema, sunburn, and any skin irritation resulting in redness can be counter-balanced with green concealer.
 Works on all skin tones.

 Sallow, dull, or yellow-looking skin can quickly be brought to life with a little purple jolt.
 Purple works great for brightening up the face and helping you look alive again after being sick.
 Works on all skin tones.

 Peach/ Pale Pink

 Peach and pink tones are the perfect shades for combating dark circles on light to medium skin tones.
 These shades also work really nicely for brightening the under eye area and covering dark spots.

 If there’s one shade that is a universal multi-tasker and everyone needs to own in their makeup tool box, it’s yellow.
 Yellow works beautifully on all skin tones and can be used to cancel out redness, dark circles, dark spots, and brightening the skin.